International Conference: Design for a Circular Economy

 Location: Hilton Residences, Colombo, Sri Lanka

-We are delighted to announce that booking is now open for SDC’s second international conference of 2017 in Sri Lanka.
+We are pleased to announce that booking is open for SDC’s second international conference of 2017 in Sri Lanka.
 This half day conference will focus on design and manufacture for a circular economy and it will bring together individuals to look at solutions that create a better tomorrow.
 The event also hosts the grand final of the SDC International Design Competition 2017.

 ‘The circular economy is an alternative system in which products and materials are kept in a high-value state of use for as long as possible’.

 Today’s linear ‘take, make, dispose’ economic model relies on large quantities of cheap, easily accessible materials and energy and is a model that is reaching its physical limits.
 A circular economy is an attractive and viable alternative with huge benefits for the environment.
 Design of a closed loop product require innovative thinking and working methods.
 Areas important for economically successful circular design include: